On the cosmological degrees of freedom of Proca field with non-minimal coupling to gravity: Conclusion and Summary

-The first of these two properties seems to indicate that the non-linear terms dominate regardless of the behavior of the homogeneous and isotropic background.
-If this strong coupling takes place, it indicates that the linearized theory is not trustable in this particular background, and one needs to find a way to fix or understand this problem.
-To try to understand the behavior of this mode and even the {limits, when the kinetic terms (or more specifically, no-ghost conditions) vanish}, we have then performed the analysis of this same theory on a different background, a Bianchi I manifold.
+{limits, when the kinetic terms (or more specifically, no-ghost conditions) vanish}, we have then performed the analysis of this same theory on a different background, a Bianchi I manifold.
 This background is homogeneous but not isotropic and gives a significantly better insight into the behavior of the theory just outside the isotropic limit.
 In particular, one can study the behavior of the perturbations in several regions of the manifolds.
 One region of interest is the region of parameter space (that includes also the values of the ratio of the different scale factors and their time derivatives), which is not far away from the isotropic limit.
 In particular, we have found it useful to study a manifold endowed with metric $ds^2=-dt^2+a(t)^2\,dx^2+b(t)^2\,(dy^2+dz^2)$, which leaves isotropic a two-dimensional subspace.
 On this background, we now have the following background possibility for the vector field $A_\mu dx^\mu = A_0(t)\,dt+A_1(t)\,dx$.\footnote{The presence of $A_1(t)\neq0$ complicates the coupling among the perturbation fields.} Although the complication of the background makes its analysis harder, we found a way to shed some light on the behavior of the perturbations just away from the isotropic regime.\footnote{We studied the no-ghost condition and the discriminant equation determining the speeds of propagation on single examples of parameter space, i.e.\ after choosing some particular numerical values for the parameters of the theory and the values of $a,b,\dot{a},\dot{b}, A_0,\dot{A}_0, A_1,\dot{A}_1$.
 This substitution was performed a posteriori, that is after determining all the coefficients of the discriminant equations.
 Although the analysis is exempted from approximations (besides the standard WKB one), still we have not analyzed the whole parameter space in every detail.
 This means that, although we looked at several different (in our opinion) relevant examples, we might have missed some parameter space compatible with stability, but a study that requires a deep analysis of the whole parameter space, even in the fully anisotropic configuration, although interesting, is beyond the scope of this paper.}